-For each one, copy and complete a Venn diagram:
+For those that you scored highest, copy and complete the Venn diagram on the following page.
 For example:

 If you are worried about finding your way around school, the best case situation is that you will follow the map and be given a tour - this will help you find your way around.
 The worst case might be that you get lost.
 The most likely outcome is that, if you are unsure where you are going, someone will help you get to where you need to be.